-- Nominated twice for “Colorado Charter School Teacher of the Year” award.
+- Nominated twice for the “Colorado Charter School Teacher of the Year” award.

-- Received “Outstanding Achievement Award,” Indiana University School of Education.
+- Received the “Outstanding Achievement Award,” Indiana University School of Education.

 - BS Elementary Education, Indiana University.
 Minored in African-American Studies, May 9, 1998.

-- MA Gifted Education, UNC (university of Northern Colorado)
+- MA Gifted Education, UNC (University of Northern Colorado), 2004.

 Teacher Trainings, etc..

-Note: A lot of school trainings are a complete waste of time.
-Schools sometimes do some really stupid stuff, like force teachers to take trainings that have nothing to do with their role in the school, which means that they spend valuable money on red tape and jumping through bureaucratic hoops, that could be better spent to help students in meaningful ways.
-It’s truly disturbing to experience, ask your teacher friends about it someday.
+Note: A lot of trainings are a waste of time.
+Schools sometimes do some really stupid stuff, spending valuable money on red tape and jumping through bureaucratic hoops, that could be better spent to help students in more meaningful ways.
+It’s disturbing to experience, ask your teacher friends about it someday.
 Having said that, here are some of the trainings I have done.

 Mentor Training, Adams 12 Staff Development Course